 BernardmEnglish, French, Dutch, Polish, Croatian, Slovene, Czech, Germanic Derived from the Old German element bern "bear" combined with hart "hard, firm, brave, hardy".
 The Normans brought it to England, where it replaced the Old English cognate Beornheard.
 This was the name of several saints, including Saint Bernard of Menthon who built hospices in the Swiss Alps in the 10th century, and Saint Bernard of Clairvaux, a 12th-century theologian and Doctor of the Church.
 Other famous bearers include the Irish playwright and essayist George Bernard Shaw (1856-1950) and the British World War II field marshal Bernard Montgomery (1887-1976).

-CarmenfSpanish, English, Italian, French, Romanian, German Medieval Spanish form of Carmel influenced by the Latin word carmen"song".
+CarmenfSpanish, English, Italian, Portuguese, French, Romanian, German Medieval Spanish form of Carmel, appearing in the devotional title of the Virgin MaryNuestra Señora del Carmen meaning "Our Lady of Mount Carmel".
+The spelling has been altered through association with the Latin word carmen meaning "song".
 This was the name of the main character in George Bizet's opera Carmen (1875).

 Francism & fEnglish, French English form of the Late Latin name Franciscus meaning "Frenchman", ultimately from the Germanic tribe of the Franks, who were named for a type of spear that they used (Proto-Germanic *frankô).
 This name was borne by the 13th-century Saint Francis of Assisi, who was originally named Giovanni but was given the nickname Francesco by his father, an admirer of the French.
 Francis went on to renounce his father's wealth and devote his life to the poor, founding the Franciscan order of friars.
 Later in his life he apparently received the stigmata.... [more]

-KatefEnglish, Croatian Diminutive of Katherine, often used independently.
+KatefEnglish, Croatian Short form of Katherine, often used independently.
+It is short for Katherina in Shakespeare's play The Taming of the Shrew (1593).
 It has been used in England since the Middle Ages.
-This was the name of the woman who Petruchio marries and tries to tame in Shakespeare's comedy Taming of the Shrew (1593).
 A famous bearer is the British actress Kate Winslet (1975-).

 KikifEnglish, German, Greek Diminutive of names beginning with or containing the sound K.